mgijax/ei/system_docs/readme.allele.txt

 Add/Modify:

+.
+Original: At most one Original Reference is required

+.
+Transmission: At most one Transmission Reference is allowed.

 . if Name = "wild type" or "wild-type": ALL_Allele.isWildType = true

+. if isWildType = true, then add mutant cell line

+.
+At most one Primary Image Pane is allowed.

 .
 Marker Associations
   . if the marker symbol is blank, print a warning: